esonn/powercw/README.md

 #### Type what you here & compare to what was sent
-When -run is used, the generated sequence is played back using cw(1).
+Unless -nocw is used, the generated sequence is played back using cw(1).
 During playback, you can just input character after character as you hear the corresponding morse code.
 If the transmission ended, simply hit enter.